siddharthaxroy/test/content/principles/index.md

 - First Canon: "To hold paramount the health, safety and welfare of the public"
 - Reduce human suffering, advance well-being, and promote collective flourishing
 - Public university obligations: Practice science as a public good
 - United Nations SDG #6.1: "ensure safe drinking water for all"
+- United Nations' Resolution on the Human Right to Water
+- Engineering a “healthier and more resilient world” - National Academies[^7]
-- Apply tenets of “Effective Altruism” to research
+- Apply tenets of “Effective Altruism”[^6] to research
+- Prioritize issues in environmental justice communities[^8]

 How to act[^2]:
 - Learn to navigate ethical dilemmas and cognitive biases